Baggu516/Photography-website/README.md

 ## Features

- - User can able to Reset his Password.
+ - User can Reset his Password.

- - User can able upload images and update his profile picture.
+ - User can upload images and update his profile picture.

- - User can able to like & comment other posts.
+ - User can like & comment other posts.

  - If user forgot his password means ,then also he can get his password back through otp verification with his E-mail.